 The next time you do get upset, regardless of your strategies — deep breathing, repeating a mantra, giving yourself a “timeout” by walking away, plugging into music, looking at your phone, etc. — if possible tell your child what you are doing to calm down.
 Something like, “I’m really upset right now.
 So to calm myself down, I’m going to listen to some music.
 We’ll talk about this later.”
-You can also say, “I’m upset right now.
+Or, “I’m upset right now.
 I’m going to take some slow deep breaths.”
-(If your child has a language impairment, your child’s Speech & Language Pathologist can help you with your wording.)
+(If your child has a language impairment, your child’s Speech-Language Pathologist can help you with your wording.)
 When you describe to your child how you are taking steps to calm down, and then you do actually calm yourself down, you are doing very important “in-the-moment teaching.”

 8. Get emotional support to help you cope with all that’s going on in your life, including raising an autistic child.

 I realize you are insanely busy, but you must carve out time for emotional support.
 Sure, talk to your mom, sibling or friend.
 But this might not be enough, especially if they do not have an autistic child of their own.
 Joining a local parent group or Facebook support community will connect you with other parents who truly get what you are going through.
 Additionally, you might pick up some useful tips and tricks.